utopia-rise/godot-kotlin-jvm/docs/src/doc/user-guide/exporting.md

 - `jdk.jdwp.agent` to enable remote debugging
 - `jdk.management.agent` to enable JMX.

 *Special note for MacOS*: To create a universal app, you'll need both amd64 and arm64 JRE.
-You can create an amd64 jre by using jlink with rosetta and an amd64 jdk on an arm64 MacOS.
+You can create an amd64 JRE by using `jlink` with rosetta and an amd64 JDK on an arm64 MacOS.

-!!!warning Correct jre for desktops
+!!!warning Correct JRE for desktops
     For desktop exports you need to make exports based on the platform you're on, as exporting will copy the generated jre folder to your export.
-An MacOS jre will not work on windows, so you'll need a windows host to export for windows.
+An MacOS JRE will not work on Windows, so you'll need a Windows host to export for Windows.

 ## Specifics

 `godot-bootstrap.jar` and `main.jar` are copied into `pck` during the export process.
 As a real file path is needed to handle them, they are copied on the first game version start from `res://` to `user://` (we check if they exist and also check the md5 hash) to only update when needed.
 Don't forget to remove them when writing an uninstaller for your game.

 ## Android

 !!! warning
     If you plan to export your game to android, make sure the libraries you use, are actually compatible with android.